getsentry/sentry-docs/src/collections/_documentation/learn/cli/installation.md

 ## Docker Image

-For unsupported distributions and CI systems we offer a Docker image that comes with `sentry-cli` preinstalled.
+For unsupported distributions and CI systems, we offer a Docker image that comes with `sentry-cli` preinstalled.
 It is recommended to use the `latest` tag, but you can also pin to a specific verison.
 By default, the command runs inside the `/work` directory.
 Mount relevant project folders and build outputs there to allow `sentry-cli` to scan for resources:

 ```bash
 $ docker pull getsentry/sentry-cli